 Since summer is the low season, you’ll also have the more popular spots all to yourself.
 It's worth mentioning, though, that Namibia is never crowded – in fact, it's one of the most sparsely populated countries on the planet.

 Whether you're on the lookout for wildlife, in search of the perfect landscape shot, or have your eyes on the skies as a keen birdwatcher, read on to find out the best time to visit Namibia.

 Best time to go on safari in Namibia

 The best time to go on safari in Namibia is June to October.
 Dry weather means little vegetation and excellent viewing conditions.
 Less water means lions, rhino, elephant, wildebeest, zebra, springbok and many more, gather around watering holes creating impressive wildlife densities.

 But if you’d like to avoid the crowds completely and don’t mind working a little harder to spot rare wildlife, visit between December and April.
 While animals tend to be more spread out, the rainy season offers some spectacular photo opportunities.

-The Namibian rainy season runs from October to April, and with the first rains of spring the seemingly barren desert becomes blanketed in delicate flowers.
-The sands are transformed into an exciting riot of oranges, pinks, yellows and blues.
+With the first rains of spring the seemingly barren Namibian desert becomes blanketed in delicate flowers, transforming the sands into an exciting riot of oranges, pinks, yellows and blues.
 This is also the best time to look out for newborn animals and a variety of migratory birds.
-Be warned that the hottest months are from November to February, which could make for an uncomfortable visit.

-During the rainy summer months, the Etosha pan is also in flood, making for gorgeous photo opportunities as the skies and clouds reflect off the ankle-deep water pan.
-While safari sightings aren’t at their best over these months, the country is still stunningly beautiful.
+During the rainy summer months, the Etosha pan floods, making for gorgeous photo opportunities as the skies and clouds reflect off the ankle-deep water pan.
+While plentiful water means animals tend to spread out more (meaning safari sightings aren’t at their best), the country is still stunningly beautiful.